Travel details

 -

-Topkapi Palace is a splendid royal palace that conveys the splendor of the Ottoman Empire to the present day.
+Topkapı Palace is a splendid royal palace that conveys the splendor of the Ottoman Empire to the present.

-The vast grounds include a treasury, harem, courtyards, and more, offering plenty to see.
+Its vast grounds include a treasury, harem, and courtyards, offering plenty to see.

 Delicate tile decorations and luxurious furnishings tell the story of the empire's prosperity.